evpobr/libsndwave/README.md

 libsndwave is a fork of [libsndfile](https://github.com/erikd/libsndfile), a library for reading and writing audio files, developed by Erik de Castro Lopo.

+The bifurcation point with libsndfile is at this [commit](https://github.com/erikd/libsndfile/commit/fe493272d2261e1f0b547cd39bd91e44ebc580bb).

 The goal of this project is to speed up development and remove unnecessary and outdated dependencies.